 - Claim that they are government representatives or attorneys.

 Know that your rights are protected and you can report any problems you have with a debt collector to the Federal Trade Commission or your State’s Attorney.
 In extreme cases where you think a debt collector has actually violated the law they can be sued.
-If you’re worried about how to handle debt collectors consider finding a debt management plan to help you get in control of your debt.
+If you’re worried about how to handle debt collectors consider contacting AmOne to discuss your debt options.

-Don’t let debt collectors bully you, get to know your rights by learning more about the Fair Debt Collection Practices Act.
+Don’t let debt collectors bully you, get to know your debt options by learning more about the Fair Debt Collection Practices Act.